PaddlePaddle/Parakeet/docs/src/advanced_usage.md

 We tend to write the forward process of training in `forward()`, but only write to the prediction result, not to the loss.
 Therefore, this module can be called by a larger module.

-However, when we compose an experiment, we need to add some other things, such as training process, regular evaluation, regular saving, visualization and the like.
-In this process, we will encounter some things that only exist in the training process, such as `optimizer`, `learning rate`, `scheduler`, `visualizer`, etc. These things are not part of the model, they should **NOT** be written in the model code.
+However, when we compose an experiment, we need to add some other things, such as training process, evaluation process, checkpoint saving, visualization and the like.
+In this process, we will encounter some things that only exist in the training process, such as `optimizer`, `learning rate scheduler`, `visualizer`, etc. These things are not part of the model, they should **NOT** be written in the model code.

 We made an abstraction for these intermediate processes, that is, `Updater`, which takes the `model`, `optimizer`, and `data stream` as input, and its function is training.
 Since there may be differences in training methods of different models, we tend to write a corresponding `Updater` for each model.
 But this is different from the final training script, there is still a certain degree of encapsulation, just to extract the details of regular saving, visualization, evaluation, etc., and only retain the most basic function, that is,  training the model.